shkilass/rjoiner/README.md

 > **Warning**
 >
 > The author(s) of this software are NOT responsible for its use by other users.
+>
-> By using this tool, you agree that only you responsible for its use.
+> By using this tool, you agree that only you responsible for its use and your actions.

 ```shell
 usage: rjoiner.py [-h] [-v] [--copyright] [--license] [-i ICON] [-a] [-t TARGET] [-d] [-V] -f FILE [--no-banner] [-M] [-m MESSAGE] [-T TITLE]